margarita-sk/hello-app/README.md

 (by default local deployment uses 8090 localhost, but you can change it in application-local.properties)

 ## 2. local-complete (with postgresql database)
+Spring buildpack plugin is used for building image of app
 ```
+$ mvn spring-boot:build-image
 $ docker-compose up
 ```
 (by default local deployment uses 8080 localhost, but you can change it in application-local.properties)